-Under the Lugano Convention, recognition is automatic and thus does not require any specific proceedings.
-Regarding enforcement, likewise than under PILA (see question 2.3), the creditor may directly file for enforcement without having the foreign decision recognised.
+Under the Lugano Convention, recognition is automatic and thus does not necessarily require any specific proceedings.
+Likewise than under PILA (see question 2.3), the creditor may directly file for enforcement without having the foreign decision recognised in a prior and separate proceedings.